Korean, Edit

 The dashed line represents the feedback circuit associated with the specified blood pressure adjustment

-○ PH detection of cerebrospinal fluid → control breathing and circulation
+○ PH detection of cerebrospinal fluid → control of breathing and circulation

-○ The carotid arch is more efficient than the aortic arch
+○ The carotid sinus is a more effective baroreceptor than the aortic arch.

 ③ Blood Flow Control Process

 ○ 1st.
-Increased blood pressure → arterial pressure receptors act on soft water
+Increased blood pressure → Arterial baroreceptors act on the medulla oblongata.

 ○ 3rd.
-Soft water acts on the inhibitory neurons of the spinal cord to suppress sympathetic nerves
+The medulla oblongata acts on inhibitory interneurons in the spinal cord to suppress the sympathetic nervous system.

-⑵ Local regulation : Contraction and Relaxation of Arterial Smooth Muscle
+Local regulation: Contraction and Relaxation of Arterial Smooth Muscle

 ① Arterial smooth muscle is controlled by the autonomic nervous system

-③ Transient hyperemia : The arterioles near tissues with low oxygen partial pressure and high carbon partial pressure relax and increase blood flow
+③ Transient hyperemia: Arterioles near tissues with low oxygen partial pressure and high carbon dioxide partial pressure dilate, increasing blood flow.

 drawing